How to re:Invent, Episode 4 - Packing and Survival Tricks

 - Tuesday: Keynotes, sessions, evening networking events

-- Wednesday: Deep-dive sessions, community meetups
+- Wednesday: Advanced sessions, community meetups

-- Thursday: Sessions + re:Play party
+- Thursday: Security-focused sessions, plus the re:Play party

 - Friday: Final sessions, recovery, brunch, and travel day